Philadelphia Retail Theft Charges (Shoplifting)

 - First, retail theft charges often stem from a misunderstanding or mistake by the defendant.
 It is quite common that there is an innocent explanation for conduct which would otherwise look potentially criminal.
 For example, the defendant may have mistakenly put an item in a bag while taking a phone call and then have been arrested for shoplifting as if the defendant had intentionally concealed the merchandise in order to steal it.

 - Second, retail theft cases often lead to discovery issues with the Commonwealth as many stores create records and surveillance tapes which the stores and prosecution do not do a good job of preserving.
 If the store and/or police fail to properly preserve records, receipts, and surveillance tapes, this failure could provide potential defenses or lead to the dismissal of the case.

-- Third, many defendants with prior convictions may have been convicted in states in which the statute does not qualify as a prior conviction under Pennsylvania law, and so it may be possible to have felony retail theft charges downgraded to a misdemeanor.
+- Third, many defendants with prior convictions may have been convicted in states in which the statute does not qualify as a prior conviction under Pennsylvania law, and so it may be possible to have felony shoplifting charges downgraded to misdemeanors.

 - Finally, there are often issues of identification, credibility, and whether the prosecution has sufficient evidence just as in any other type of case.

 Philadelphia Criminal Defense Lawyers for PA Retail Theft and Shoplifting Charges